sdebacker/TypiCMS/readme.md

 ### Translations

-Translations can be store in database through the admin panel (/admin/translations).
+Translations can be stored in database through the admin panel (/admin/translations).
-Each cell of the translation table is editable in place.

 You can call DB translation everywhere with ``` Lang::get('db.Key') ```, ``` trans('db.Key') ``` or ``` @lang('db.Key') ```.